ncatlab/nlab-content/pages/20359.md

 * {#Quillen69} [[Daniel Quillen]], section I.5 of _Rational Homotopy Theory_, Annals of Mathematics Second Series, Vol. 90, No. 2 (Sep., 1969), pp. 205-295 ([jstor:1970725](https://www.jstor.org/stable/1970725))

-The explicit version for Sullivan models is due to
+It is made fully explicit in

+* {#AndrewsArkowitz78} Peter Andrews, [[Martin Arkowitz]], Theorem 6.1 _Sullivan's Minimal Models and Higher Order Whitehead Products_, Canadian Journal of Mathematics, 30(5), 961-982, 1978 ([doi:10.4153/CJM-1978-083-6](https://doi.org/10.4153/CJM-1978-083-6))

+where the result is attributed to

 * {#DeligneGriffithsMorganSullivan75} [[Pierre Deligne]], [[Phillip Griffiths]], [[John Morgan]], [[Dennis Sullivan]], _Real homotopy theory of Kähler manifolds_, Invent Math (1975) 29: 245 ([doi:10.1007/BF01389853](https://doi.org/10.1007/BF01389853))

-and made more explicit in

-* {#AndrewsArkowitz78} Peter Andrews, [[Martin Arkowitz]], Theorem 6.1 _Sullivan's Minimal Models and Higher Order Whitehead Products_, Canadian Journal of Mathematics, 30(5), 961-982, 1978 ([doi:10.4153/CJM-1978-083-6](https://doi.org/10.4153/CJM-1978-083-6))
+which however just touches on it in passing.

+Textbook accounts:

+* {#FelixHalperinThomas00} [[Yves Félix]], [[Steve Halperin]], J.C.
+Thomas, Prop.
+13.16 in _Rational Homotopy Theory_, Graduate Texts in Mathematics, 205, Springer-Verlag, 2000.

 [[!redirects the co-binary Sullivan differential is the dual Whitehead product]] [[!redirects the co-binary Sullivan differential is the dual of the Whitehead product]]